 Making Sure It’s Safe to Create Planter Boxes From Pallets

 I am creating a new garden on the cheap.
 I have big plans for raised beds and I’m looking for re-purposed materials to build them.
 I was able to scoop up a bundle of pallets from the local mini-storage for free.
-Cheap is good, but not at the expense of my families health.
+Cheap is good, but not at the expense of my family health.

 I’ve heard that pallets can be treated with methyl bromide, which is listed as an endocrine disrupting chemical on the EU list.
 According to the California Proposition 65 List, methyl bromide has effects on reproduction and development.